 To find out what your abortion options are, enter the first date of your last period.

-According to the information you entered, you are xx weeks pregnant.
+According to the information you entered, you are xx pregnant.

 If your pregnancy is nine weeks or under, you can request the abortion pill (prescription medication) or an in-clinic abortion (surgical procedure).